FoveHMD/FoveCppSample/README.md

 # FOVE C++ Examples

-This repository contains C++ programs that demonstrate how to use the FOVE SDK.
+This repository contains C++14 (or newer) programs that demonstrate how to use the FOVE SDK.
+They can also serve as base code upon which to build your own eye-tracking VR app with FOVE.

-The Data Example is a platform-independant example that shows how to:
+The **Data Example** is a platform-independent example that shows how to:
-- Properly connect to the service
+- Connect to the FOVE Service
-- Read out data and check for error
+- Read out data from the headset, and check for error

-The DirectX11 Example is Windows-specific and demonstrates the following:
+The **DirectX11 Example** is Windows-specific and demonstrates the following:
 - DirectX setup
 - Orientation tracking
 - Position tracking